NIXKnight/Ansible-LinuxCommon/README.md

       roles:
          - {role: Ansible-LinuxCommon, change_hostname: False}

-If you don't wan to add the user to password-less `sudo` or if its already there:
+If you don't want to add the user to password-less `sudo` or if its already there:

     - hosts: servers
       gather_facts: True